UNION COLLEGE

 Submittals

-final electronic paper of the project is due.
+final electronic paper of the project is due. as will be announced in class.
 There is no minimum or maximum limit for papers.
 Students may wish to supplement their paper with proper photos, pictures, tables, graphs, charts,

 and figures.
 Any supplementing materials must be referenced at least once in the text of the paper.